$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model: Conclusion

 \section{Conclusion}

-Numerical analysis here for the $g_{a_{1}NN}$ coupling constant shows the temperature dependence of this constant has similar shape of behavior as was for the $g_{\rho NN}$ constant, i.e. the $g_{a_{1}NN}$ constant goes down on increasing temperature and around the confinement-deconfinement phase transition temperature the $g_{a_{1}NN}$ constant becomes zero.
-Shape of dependence almost does not depends on the values of the $N_f$ and $F$ parameters.
-Also, from a comparison of the graphics we observe, the minimal coupling is not leading term in the $a_1$ meson-nucleon interaction.It should be noted a quantity vanishing at confinement-deconfinement phase transition temperature result was obtained in works \cite{22,14,15,16} as well, where was applied AdS/Schwarzchild metric.
+The numerical analysis here for the $g_{a_{1}NN}$ coupling constant shows that the temperature dependence of this constant has a similar shape of behavior, as was for the $g_{\rho NN}$ constant, i.e., the $g_{a_{1}NN}$ constant decreases with increasing the temperature and near the $T_c$ temperature it becomes zero.
+A similar result was obtained in \cite{41}, where authors studied pion-nucleon coupling constant at finite temperature\footnote{We thank the referee for bringing this work to our attention.}.
+The shape of dependence almost does not depend on the values of the $N_f$ and $F$ parameters.
+Also, from a comparison of the graphics we observe, that the minimal coupling is not the leading term in the $a_1$ meson-nucleon interaction.
+It should note, the vanishing quantities at the $T_c$ temperature were obtained in the works \cite{15,16,17,25} as well, where was applied AdS-Schwarzchild metrics.

-As was noted in Ref. \cite{25}, the study of couplings at finite temperature may have a use for the early Universe physics studies.
-For a completeness of these investigations it is reasonable to make a similar analysis in the scalar (pseudo-scalar) meson sector of this model and to check the temperature dependency results, which were obtained here and in the Ref. \cite{25}, for the pion-nucleon coupling constant.
-This question under consideration.
+As was noted in the Ref. \cite{28}, the study of couplings near the $T_c$ temperature may have a use for understanding hadron matter forming in the early Universe.
+For completeness of these investigations, it is reasonable to make a similar analysis in the scalar (pseudo-scalar) meson sector of this model and to check the temperature dependency results, which were obtained here and in the Ref. \cite{28}, for the pion-nucleon coupling constant.
+This question is under consideration.